andrewveda/cryptic/README.md

-A fluid intelligence training platform using cryptic crosswords to develop inferential reasoning, semantic flexibility, and creative-critical thinking.
+A fluid intelligence training platform using cryptic crosswords to develop creative-critical thinking.